quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/08_PVD/PVD.md

 ### Conformality and step coverage

 Compared to evaporation, sputtering is **more conformal** since the source of the material is wider (in evaporation it was point like).
-This leads to the particles to arrive at the substrate with different angles so that they can "fill" even tighter areas.
+This makes the particles arrive at the substrate with different angles so that they can "fill" even tighter areas.

 ![[sputtering conformality.png|400]]

-Since the substrate is kept cold, the atoms that hit its surface stick immediately and there is no surface migration.
+Since the substrate is kept cold, the atoms that hit its surface stick immediately and there is **no surface migration**.
 This causes the top faces to grow faster, making the issue even worse.

 ![[sputtering step coverage.png|400]]

 ### Magnetron sputtering

 Magnetron sputtering aims at improving performances of the two previous methods increasing the **ionization degree** of the atoms in the plasma.
-Increasing the ionization degree (the number of atoms ionized) it is in fact possible do deposit more material at a given pressure.
+By increasing the ionization degree (the number of atoms ionized) it is in fact possible do deposit more material at a given pressure.
 This also means that it is possible to maintain the deposition time constant decreasing the pressure (and thus reducing contamination).

 The goal is achieved by introducing a magnetic field perpendicular to the electric field in order to put the electrons in a helical orbit.
 Since the new orbit will be longer, the electrons will have more chances of hitting an atom and ionizing it.